fbpx

 Aeroscope – CRK Protects Airspace With Amazing DJI Aeroscope

 According to C.R.
-Kennedy’s Douglas Kennedy, the DJI Aeroscope solution is different from other drone detection solutions on the market.
+Kennedy’s Douglas Kennedy, the DJI Aeroscope solution differs from other drone detection solutions on the market.

 “By being able to natively read the C2 (command and control) link from DJI drones, the Aeroscope has a major advantage over other drone detection systems,” Kennedy explains.
 “Importantly, DJI drones account for approximately 70-80 per cent of the drones (hobbyist and commercial) in the Australian market – that means the ability to detect these drones reliably is a huge advantage.”